 Most pillows come with either a cotton or polyester cover that is easy to clean, but you can sometimes find covers made with bamboo fibers, which are even better for sensitive skin.

 The pillows themselves, as previously mentioned, are typically firmer than most bed pillows.
 They are usually made with some sort of foam or are overly stuffed with polyester batting to help the pillows keep their shape.

-Nursing pillows are known for their unique shape and their ability to wrap around the mother’s body for maximum comfort.
+Nursing pillows are known for their unique shape and their ability to wrap around your waist for maximum comfort.
 There is a design to help everybody type get into a comfortable position.

 Here are the most common nursing pillow shapes you will come across:

-- O-Shaped: this type typically has a belt that buckles around the mother’s waist, creating that complete “O” shape and offering lower back support.
+- O-Shaped: this type typically has a belt that buckles around your waist, creating that complete “O” shape and offering lower back support.

 - C-Shaped: this is the most common type you will come across.
 They fit most waist sizes and can usually double as a floor support pillow for baby.

 - Crescent-Shaped: you can also call this an L-shaped nursing pillow if you like.
 Rather than wrapping around the mother’s entire front, this pillow is smaller and usually covers one side at a time.
 Oftentimes they are better for portability.

 - Other Unique Shapes: you may come across a few other styles that don’t fall into the above categories, and I will even go through some of these in the list that follows.